markjsy/horn_schunk/README.md

 Implementation of the Horn-Schunk optical flow algorithm

 ## Use
-Call the *dispOpticalFlow(Image, u, v, Divisor, name )* function with a test image.
+Use *dispOpticalFlow(Image, u, v, Divisor, name )* with your own test image.